ISCHEMIC STROKE

 Binswanger’s disease

-- Binswanger’s disease is a progressive neurological disorder characterized by ischemic involvement of the white matter and deep brain structures (basal ganglia and thalamus)
+- Binswanger’s disease is a progressive neurological disorder characterized by ischemic damage to the white matter and deep brain structures (basal ganglia and thalamus)

-- typically in individuals with long-term and poorly corrected hypertension and other vascular risk factors
+- typically observed in individuals with long-term and poorly controlled hypertension and other vascular risk factors

-- clinically characterized by a progressive motor impairment and vascular cognitive deficit (VCI)
+- clinically characterized by a progressive motor and cognitive impairment (VCI)

 - synonyms used in the literature: